iamkulikov/reading_list_books/reviews/2023_Tirole_EconomicsCommonGood.md

 1. We must all take responsibility for our limited understanding of economic phenomena, our desire to believe what we want to believe, our relative intellectual laziness, and our cognitive biases.

 2. Departures from laissez-faire economics are often needed to capture the benefits of the market.
 Market must not trivialize some goods ans services (because of the percieved immorality of buying and selling some things), but regulation is often an answer.
 Market failure is often confused with the moral limits of the market.
-The regulation or prohibition of a market can be a response to a problem of information (monetization of good destroys its value by altering meaning), externality or an internality (behavior of an individual conflicts with his own future interest).
+The regulation of a market can be a response to a problem of information (monetization of good destroys its value by altering meaning), externality or an internality (behavior of an individual conflicts with his own future interest), as well as prohibition.

-3.

-4.
+3. Economists in different guises are surrounded by dangers of loosing integrity because of conflict of interest.

+4. Research in economics is based on back and forth movement between theory and experience, methodology and applications, evaluation of papers, evolving consensus after a debate, mathematics (to provide language and check applicability) and new conceptual tools (information theory and game theory).
+Interdisciplinary research remains an important source of progress even though specialization is inevitable.

+5. There are lots of empirically established behavior patterns which make real people different from Homo Economicus.
+At least: procrastination (short-termism), mistakes in estimating risk, empathy (internalizing well-being of others), self-image matters, homo socialis (group perception may affect individual behavior), e.t.c.
+The reunification of social sciences happen.

+6.

 ## Находки